 I am not a big fan of fast cars and high-speed robberies, but when I first saw the movie The Fast and the Furious way back in 2001 I instantly connected with it.
 My core resonated with the profound depth of perspectives the series shared right from the first part in 2001 to its seemingly last installment in 2017.
 And, no kidding, I was only 22 years old when I first watched that movie.
 Since then I have watched and rewatched these movies over and over again, not only reminding me of these important messages but also often creating newer and deeper shifts.

-Through this 3-part article series, I want to bring out some of those F&F moments, which have great wisdom if you choose to look at it more than just a crime/thriller movie label.
-If you are an F&F aficionado, you would also reminisce some of those years when you first watched the movie.
+Through this 4-part article series, I want to bring out some of those F&F moments, which have great wisdom if you choose to look at it more than just a crime/thriller movie label.
+If you are an F&F aficionado, you would also reminisce about some of those years when you first watched the movie.
 If not, just ride along and grab a lesson or two 🙂 Either way, you win.

 The Fast and the Furious – The Original (2001)